shefjam9/.github/profile/README.md

-# The worlds best shefjam 9 team
+# 💪 The worlds best shefjam 9 team
 We will win (we've never made a game before)

+# 🤓 You literally can't beat us
+No literally, we are the world's best team.